 Appliance Mode The mode of the appliance: Manager, Client, or standalone.
 Appliance CM Status Optional for client appliance.
 Display the status in Central Management, Appliance CM Live Time Optional for client appliance.
 The last live timestamp in Central Management.
 Host Name The name assigned to this FortiDeceptor unit.
 Click Change to edit the FortiDeceptor host name.
 Serial Number Serial number of this FortiDeceptor unit.
 The serial number is unique to the FortiDeceptor unit and does not change with firmware upgrades.
 The serial number is used for identification when connecting to the FortiGuard server.
 System Time The current time on the FortiDeceptor internal clock or NTP server.
 Click Change to configure the system time.
 Firmware Version Version and build number of the firmware installed on the FortiDeceptor unit.
 To update the firmware, you must download the latest version from the Fortinet Customer Service & Support portal.
 Click Update or UPDATE AVAILABLE and select the firmware image to load from the local hard disk or network volume.
-Firmware Version Firmware License To update the firmware, you must download the latest version from the Fortinet Customer Service & Support portal.
-Click Update or UPDATE AVAILABLE and To update the firmware, you must download the latest version from the Fortinet Customer Service & Support portal.
-Click Update or UPDATE AVAILABLE and select the firmware image to load from the local hard disk or network volume.
-Firmware License To update the firmware, you must download the latest version from the Fortinet Customer Service & Support portal.
-Click Update or UPDATE AVAILABLE and select the firmware image to load from the local hard disk or network volume.
-To load a firmware license, click Upload License and select a license file.
-Date and time of the last system configuration backup.
-Click Backup/Restore to Firmware License System Configuration To update the firmware, you must download the latest version from the Fortinet Customer Service & Support portal.
-Click Update or UPDATE AVAILABLE and select the firmware image to load from the local hard disk or network volume.
-To load a firmware license, click Upload License and select a license file.
-Date and time of the last system configuration backup.
+Firmware License To load a firmware license, click Upload License and select a license file.
+System Configuration Date and time of the last system configuration backup.
 Click Backup/Restore to go to the System Recovery page.
-Firmware License System Configuration Current User To update the firmware, you must download the latest version from the Fortinet Customer Service & Support portal.
-Click Update or UPDATE AVAILABLE and select the firmware image to load from the local hard disk or network volume.
-To load a firmware license, click Upload License and select a license file.
-Date and time of the last system configuration backup.
-Click Backup/Restore to go to the System Recovery page.
-The administrator that is currently logged into the system.

-Displays an up icon if the Deception OS is activated and initialized.
+Current User The administrator that is currently logged into the system.
+Uptime Duration that the FortiDeceptor unit has been running since it booted up.
+Deception OS Deception OS license activation and initialization status.
+Displays a green check mark if the Deception OS is activated and initialized.
 Displays a Caution icon if the Deception OS is initializing or having issues.
 Hover the mouse pointer on the status icon to view detailed information.
-For more information, see Log > All Events .
-To go to Deception > Deception OS to see the images available on FortiDeceptor, click Update or UPDATE AVAILABLE .
+For more information, see Log &gt; All Events .
+To go to Deception &gt; Deception OS to see the images available on FortiDeceptor, click Update or UPDATE AVAILABLE .
 After purchase, download the license file from the Fortinet Customer Service & Support portal.
 Then click Upload License to select the license file.
 The system reboots and activates the newly-installed Deception OS.
 FDN Download Server Shows if the FDN download server is accessible.
 When the FDN download server is inaccessible, no update packages are downloaded.
 Web Filtering Server Shows if the web filtering query server is accessible.
 Antivirus DB Contract Brief information about this contract.

 Antivirus Engine Contract Brief information about this contract.
 IDS Engine/DB Contract Brief information about this contract.
 Web Filtering Contract Brief information about this contract.
 ARAE Engine Contract Brief information about this contract.
 Custom VM Contract Brief information about this contract.
-These is displayed when FortiDeceptor is running a v1 license.
+This is displayed when FortiDeceptor is running a v1 license.
 SSL VPN Contract Brief information about this contract.
 These is displayed when FortiDeceptor is running a v4 license.